 The remainder of this section gives a proof of Theorem 1.
 We have two variables φ{pq} and φ{qp} for each edge pq in the given straight-line triangulation, and the variable δ .
-Since a triangulation is a planar graph, there are O(n) variables, O(n) inequalities of type (3) induced by the angles between adjacent edges, and O(n) equations of type (1) and (2).
+Since a triangulation is a planar graph, there are O(n) variables, O(n) inequalities of type (3) induced by the angles between adjacent edges, and O(n) equations of types (1) and (2).

-First we consider a fixed value of δ and we ask whether the system (1-3) is feasible.
-By using a method of Shostak [28] (see also [12, 26]) we can transform the system into an equivalent system, in which every constraint has one of the following forms
+First we consider a fixed value of δ and ask whether the system (1-3) is feasible.
+By using a method in [27] (see also [13, 25]), we can transform the system into an equivalent system, in which every constraint has one of the following forms